 Before the initialization of any project, a number of activities takes place.
 Initialization of the project depends on the organizational objectives.
 One of the main reasons to start the project is to cater to the company’s business needs.
 The product may change due to the customers’ requirements and also due to the technology updates.
 These updates lead the organizations to remove an old system and introduce a new one.
+Enroll in a PMP full course to advance your career

 The standard definition of project, as stated in the guide of Project Management PMBOK, 5th Edition, “a project is a temporary endeavor undertaken to create a unique product, service or result”.